DotIN13/negotiation-reloaded/README.md

 ## Contact

-For questions or collaborations, contact Tianyi Zhang at [tianyiz@uchicago.edu](mailto:tzhang3@uchicago.edu) or open an issue on GitHub.
+For questions or collaborations, contact [Tianyi Zhang](mailto:tzhang3@uchicago.edu) at or open an issue on GitHub.